helenadouglas/weatherwise/README.md

 ![logo](src/assets/icon.png)
 # WeatherWise - Weather App

 WeatherWise is a simple and intuitive weather application that allows users to check current weather conditions.
 It provides real-time data for any location, including temperature, humidity, wind speed, and more.
 The app fetches weather data from the OpenWeather API and displays it in a user-friendly interface.
+Still fixing things such as icons from the API and stuff, but all of the main components are implemented.

 ## Features